Arkitektum/ps.editor.actions/README.md

 python scripts/generate_product_spec.py <metadata-id> <ogc-feature-api> --output-dir produktspesifikasjon/test --skip-spec-markdown
 ```

+If you have a SOSI UML XMI export instead of an OGC API, omit the second positional argument and pass `--xmi-model <path-or-url>` (optionally override the default `sosi`/`sosi` credentials with `--xmi-username` and `--xmi-password`).
+The generated files will use the `_xmi_feature_catalogue.*` suffix to keep them separate from OGC-based artefacts.

 Once you have enriched the artefacts (e.g. rendered UML to PNG), assemble the final Markdown:

 ```bash